-Congratulations on making it to week three of our Healthy Digestion Challenge!!
-I am happy to say we are officially half way there.
+Congratulations on making it to week three of your Healthy Digestion Challenge!!
+I am happy to say you are officially half way there.
 The recommendations for eliminating various food types and adding in some healthier practices are far from easy, but I suppose this is why they call it a challenge.
-As we get ready for our third week hopefully you are already noticing some of the benefits to making these changes such as a new sense of lightness, greater energy, a clear mind, and of course improved digestion!
+As you get ready for your third week, hopefully you are already noticing some of the benefits from making these changes, such as a new sense of lightness, greater energy, a clearer mind, and of course improved digestion!

-As you may have already noticed, our diet and lifestyle choices are intimately related to our overall wellbeing.
-By making the changes we have made so far, even since we started just two weeks ago, you should definitely see great improvements in your health and vitality.
-This means that once our challenge is over, instead of going back to your old, not-so-healthy habits, maybe there are a few changes that you want to adopt for the longterm.
-This is a great time to think about this and possibly write down some more permanent goals for yourself.
-I highly recommend taking this opportunity to set intentions for beyond our challenge while the motivation and inspiration is strong!
+As you may have already noticed, your diet and lifestyle choices are intimately related to your overall wellbeing.
+By making the changes you have made so far, even since we started just two weeks ago, you should definitely see some great improvements in your health and vitality.
+This means that once your challenge is over, instead of going back to your old, not-so-healthy habits, maybe there are a few changes that you want to adopt for the long term.
+This week will be a great time to begin to think about this, and possibly write down some more permanent goals for yourself.
+I highly recommend taking this opportunity to set intentions for beyond your challenge while the motivation and inspiration is strong!

 Healthy Digestion Challenge: WEEK 3

 When your digestion is low, it is important to let this vital force (Agni) have a break between meals.
 This is because the food that you eat will often take a bit longer to travel from the stomach to the colon, making it necessary for you to allow more time for digestion of your previous meal before taking in more food.
 Eating between meals, especially when grazing, overtaxes your digestion, as it is always in constant work-mode.
 Further, excessive snacking or grazing will often weaken the pancreas, leading to blood sugar irregularities.